-- 2.1.
-Situated on the North Norfolk coast, Blakeney geographically lies to the northwest of the North Norfolk District, positioned along the A149 coastal road. - 2.2.
-In terms of distance, Blakeney is 28 miles (42 kilometres) from the centre of the City of Norwich and just over 5 miles (7.5 kilometres) from the market town of Holt.
+2.1.
+Situated on the North Norfolk coast, Blakeney geographically lies to the northwest of the North Norfolk District, positioned along the A149 coastal road.

-2.3.
+the City of Norwich and just over 5 miles (7.5 kilometers) from the market town of Holt.

 History of Blakeney

-- 2.4.
-To understand the distinctiveness and diversity of Blakeney it is important to have an appreciation of how the village has grown and developed over time. - 2.5.
+- 2.3.
+To understand the distinctiveness and diversity of Blakeney it is important to have an appreciation of how the village has grown and developed over time. - 2.4.
 Blakeney traces its recorded origins to the Domesday Book, the time of the Carmelite Friary and the 13th century St Nicholas' church.
 The village gradually grew to support a thriving port handling mainly agricultural exports, including Norfolk grain, to other UK and continental ports, particularly countries of the Hanseatic League.
 Its importance as a trading port peaked in the 18th century.